karatelabs/karate/README.md

 ```

 ### `get` short-cut
 The 'short cut' `$variableName` form is also supported.
+Refer to [JsonPath short-cuts](#jsonpath-short-cuts) for a detailed explanation.
 So the above could be re-written as follows:

 ```cucumber
 * def kitnums = $cat.kittens[*].id